MPRAhub/MPRAorg-LibrarySuite/README.md

 bash MPRAhub-build-sif.sh
 ```

-We assume HPC users are required to ssh tunnel to a devolpment or compute node to launch an interactive JupyterLab workspace.
+We assume HPC users are required to ssh tunnel to a devolpment or compute node to launch an interactive Jupyter Lab workspace.
 Here's an example ssh tunnel command for UCSF's HPC where the user is running the Jupyter Lab workspace on **dev1**:

 ```bash
 ssh mprahub_user@dev1.wynton.ucsf.edu -J mprahub_user@log1.wynton.ucsf.edu \